UI Reference

 Stale or offline state

-Control page showing a stale or offline device state in English.
+ModBus page showing a stale or offline device state in English.

 A degraded state that should be recognized immediately.